HEIDI B. KAPLAN

 the developmental and motility phenotypes of four mutants each containing

-different Tn5 insertions in LPS O-antigen biosynthesis genes are similar to
+different Tn5 insertions in LPS O-antigen biosynthesis genes are similar

 those of the original sasA locus mutants.
 All of the LPS O-antigen mutants